jsalegria16/landing-page-asyncjs/README.md

 # landing-page-asyncjs
-a landing page using async with JavaScript
+A landing page using async with JavaScript

+- In this case we´re showing taylor switf's albums and singles using the API of spotify with fetch() in JS.